A school of global south in Islamabad, Pakistan.

 Four questions about the inner world that every child at Edopia lives with over the years, returning to them with increasing depth.

-Who Am I?
+Who am I?

 Every child arrives already oriented toward truth.
 Our work is to protect what is already there.
 Alongside that sits humility, the knowledge that who you are is not fixed, not finished, and never separate from something larger than yourself.

-Haqooq
+Haqooq and Islah

 You are not only owed things.
 You owe things.
 To your family.
 To your neighbour.
 To the people around you.
 And when those obligations are broken, there must also be a way to repair what has been damaged.
 This is where children begin to learn what relationships actually asks of them.